Protect Your Legacy

 Minimal Assets

 If your estate is straightforward with few assets, a simple will can effectively manage your wishes without unnecessary complexity.
+Straightforward estates with limited property and clear beneficiary designations may not require elaborate planning structures.
+A basic will still provides the essential function of directing asset distribution according to your preferences.

 Clear Beneficiary Designations